lightstep/cloud-native-observability/01 - intro.md

 about hardware, so all of the above happens in hosted infrastructure run by multiple cloud vendors.

-## What is 'The Cloud'?

-The cloud is more than just "servers on demand", it represents a fundamental shift in how we operate software.
-It allows us to get out of the business of thinking about hardware by turning computing resources into a _utility_, similar to public electricity or water.
-These resources run the gamut -- servers on demand, yes, but also speech recognition, planet-scale databases, practically infinite storage, and much more.

-What makes the cloud special is its elasticity and it's programmability.
-You can scale a cloud application from one, to hundreds, to hundreds of millions of users with little additional effort.
-You can also do this without relying on human beings to rack servers or push buttons via programmatic automation.
-That said, this potential requires new architectures and strategies to fully realize its potential, and that's where cloud-native software comes into play.

 ## So what is "Cloud-Native" exactly?

 Cloud-native software is not the same thing as "production software that's